BS in Geology, University of Wisconsin (1986)

 Nick has been with CWU Geology since 1992.
 He teaches a very popular "GEOL 101 - Geology of Washington" course to CWU students every Fall Quarter and Winter Quarter - and his course is open to townspeople for free!
 He also teaches "GEOL 351 - Pacific Northwest Geology" every spring.

 Nick is an academic advisor and teaching mentor to many students in our program.
 He has received both CWU's Most Inspirational Faculty Award and CWU's Presidential Faculty Award.

 Nick's outreach to the general public includes a popular Ellensburg evening lecture series "Downtown Geology Lectures", a PBS TV series "Nick On The Rocks", a CWU geology video series "Central Rocks", HUGEfloods.com's geology video series "2 Minute Geology" and "I-90 Rocks", and he leads the Ellensburg Chapter of the Ice Age Flood Institute.

-Nick has received CWU's Most Inspirational Faculty Award and Presidential Faculty Award.
-In 2015, Nick received the James Shea Award, a National Association of Geoscience Teachers award that recognizes exceptional delivery of Earth Science content to the general public.
-Past Shaw Award recipients include Stephen Jay Gould, John McPhee, Jack Horner, and Robert Ballard.
+In 2015, Nick received the prestigious James Shea Award, a National Association of Geoscience Teachers award recognizing exceptional delivery of Earth Science content to the general public.
+Past Shea Award recipients include John McPhee, Jack Horner, Robert Ballard, and Stephen Jay Gould.